Theodore von Kármán: Early life

 He studied engineering at the city's Royal Joseph Technical University (Budapest University of Technology and Economics).
 He graduated in 1902 with a degree in mechanical engineering, his thesis was "The motion of a heavy rod supported on its rounded end by a horizontal plane".
 He then served a year as an artillery cadet in the Austro-Hungarian army.
 In 1903-1906 he worked as an assistant at the Royal Joseph Technical University.
 In 1906 he moved to the German Empire and joined Ludwig Prandtl at the University of Göttingen, where he received his doctorate in 1908, for his research on "mathematical models for the buckling of large structures".
 He taught at Göttingen for four years.
 In 1913 he accepted a position as director of the Aeronautical Institute at RWTH Aachen University, a leading German university.
 His time at RWTH Aachen was interrupted by service in the Austro-Hungarian Army from 1915 to 1918, during World War I, when he designed the Petróczy-Kármán-Žurovec, an early helicopter.

 After the war, in 1919, he returned to Aachen with his mother and sister Josephine.
 Some of his students took an interest in gliding and saw the competitions of the Rhön-Rossitten Gesellschaft as an opportunity to advance in aeronautics.
 Kármán engaged Wolfgang Klemperer to design a competitive glider.

 Josephine encouraged her brother Theodore to expand his science beyond national boundaries.
 They organized the first international conference in mechanics held in September 1922 in Innsbruck.
 Subsequent conferences were organized as the International Union of Theoretical and Applied Mechanics.

-In 1926, Karman was first invited to the USA by the California Institute of Technology to build a wind tunnel.
+In 1926, von Kármán was first invited to the US by the California Institute of Technology to build a wind tunnel.
 In 1930 he was invited for a position of a full-time director of the Guggenheim Aeronautical Laboratory at California Institute of Technology (GALCIT); his mother and sister, Josephine, also moved to California.